The Ongoing Opioid Crisis in Tennessee and How Chiropractic Can Help

 In Tennessee, the publicity, preventative policies and regulations, and educational actions that have been taken by various groups across the state, including the TCA, and the nation have made a significant impact.

 The TN Department of Health maintains the Tennessee Drug Overdose Dashboard to make available the most current “state, regional, and county level data on fatal overdoses, nonfatal overdoses and drug prescribing.”
-According to this tool, there were 4,330,771 opioid painkiller prescriptions written in 2022.
-While this is significantly down from over 6 million in 2018, it is still enough for just over 60% of all Tennesseans (birth to the elderly) to have an opioid prescription.
+According to this tool, there were 4,418,587 opioid painkiller prescriptions written in 2024.
+While this is significantly down from over 5 million in 2020, it is still enough for over 60% of all Tennesseans (birth to the elderly) to have an opioid prescription.
+In fact, only 6 counties in Tennessee had rates at or below 50% (Davidson 41%, Knox 50%, Montgomery 43%, Rutherford 47%, Shelby 40%, Williamson 33%).

 There are conditions for which the benefits of opioids are greater than the potential risk.
 In those cases, the medications can provide pain relief that other medications and treatment cannot.
 But for many types of musculoskeletal pain, there are a number of other treatments – including chiropractic care – that can provide safe, effective pain relief without the high risks associated with prescription opioids.